jas0nkenyon/kinit/README.md

 # Kinit
-Init is a command-line-centric knowledge management and productivity system.
+Kinit is a command-line-centric knowledge management and productivity system.

 ## Description
 There is an overwhelmingly large number of applications designed for note taking and project management.
 This is yet another